Film Set Decorator

 After working as an Art PA what is the best next move to becoming a set decorator.
 Do I need a design degree to realistically move forward.

-Asked by Bohorep over 10 years ago
+Asked by Bohorep almost 11 years ago

 Having a degree in design is helpful but not neccesary.
 A library card is a lot less expensive than a degree from FIDM and books about design movements, furniture and art- plus doing the job hands on - is going to provide you with all the knowledge you need.
 The best advice I can give is to network and put yourself out there.
 The road towards being a decorator or designer can be a long one so put your best foot forward and do face time with decorators and art directors.
 Be bold and cold call or email - some will find the time to get back to you or even meet you in person.
 Work on low budget projects and build a portfolio and experience.
 Think big even though you may be starting little.